 Get your feature requests in the next RB update

-Idea Collaborator is the way to get your ideas for improving OMTI products, like RB8 and RB Web, implemented in future versions.
+Idea Collaborator is the way to get your ideas for improving OMTI products, like MR8 and MR Web, implemented in future versions.
 It replaces our existing feedback system with an online forum where everyone who uses the same products as you do can post suggestions and vote for those they would like to see in an upcoming version.

-Ideas that are most popular with our clients will be priorities for our development team.
-You no longer have to wonder if we are paying attention to your idea, and we no longer have to wonder if a requested feature is useful to enough users to be worth the time, effort and expense of developing it.
+Ideas that are most popular with our clients become priorities for our development team.
+You don’t have to wonder if we are paying attention to your idea, and we don’t have to wonder if a requested feature is useful to enough users to be worth the time, effort and expense of developing it.

 Idea Collaborator is available to our clients through our portal site.
 Sign in with your user name and password, post a request and vote on existing feature requests you’d like to use too.
 The more votes an individual feature gets, the more likely you will see it in our products.

 Like an ongoing focus group, online places like Idea Collaborator are widely used in the software industry to gather ideas from client bases.
 Since we are software developers, not industry experts like our clients, we don’t know if a new feature makes sense.
-We will be relying on you and your peers to guide our future development.
+We rely on you and your peers to guide our future development.